Indigenous consultation, engagement and reconciliation

-As an agent of the Government of Canada and as Canada’s nuclear regulator, the Canadian Nuclear Safety Commission (CNSC) recognizes and understands the importance of consulting and building relationships with Canada’s Aboriginal peoples.
+As an agent of the Government of Canada and as Canada’s nuclear regulator, the Canadian Nuclear Safety Commission (CNSC) recognizes and understands the importance of consulting and building relationships with Canada’s Indigenous peoples.

-The CNSC recognizes that Aboriginal peoples have concerns with regard to the nuclear sector and that it is important to seek opportunities to work together in ensuring the safe and effective regulation of nuclear energy and materials.
-The CNSC will continue to communicate objective scientific, technical and regulatory information about its activities and the effects of the nuclear industry in Canada as per the objectives of the NSCA.
+The CNSC is aware that Indigenous peoples may have concerns with regard to the nuclear sector and that it is important to seek opportunities to work together in ensuring the safe and effective regulation of nuclear energy and materials.

 Duty to consult